Which Beatle came from the poorest background?

-The Beatles interacted as social equals but they were aware of subtle class markers.
-Paul was astonished by what he perceived to the the poshness of John's home - marvelling that John called Mimi rather than the 'Auntie' he was used to.
+Paul, for example, was astonished by what he perceived to the the poshness of John's home.
+He marvelled that John called Mimi rather than the 'Auntie' he was used to.

-From Aunt Mimi's perspective, George was very much from the wrong side of the tracks and she spoke disapprovingly of his strong accent ('he's very 'dose', John).
+From Aunt Mimi's perspective, George was very much from the wrong side of the tracks.
+She spoke disapprovingly of his strong accent ('he's very 'dose', John).
 By more objective measures, the Harrison family had modest means but were reasonably comfortable by local working class standards.

 One future Beatles did experience a Dickensian childhood combining poverty, ill health and paternal abandonment.
 Richard Starkey grew up in an area of the city notorious for crime and poverty.
 But he would not meet the other Beatles until October, 1960.

 Ringo Starr was not around to visit Mendips in the late 1950s.
 Had he done so Mimi would doubtless have hidden the spoons.